Acquiring your Indiana adjuster license and becoming a licensed insurance claims adjuster involves completing several important steps, namely:

 Indiana Department of Insurance Contact Information

 Indiana Insurance Adjuster License FAQ

-How long does it take to become an insurance adjuster in Indiana?
+How much does it cost to get your adjuster license in Indiana?